Nullim/notes-crud/README.md

 If the program does not run after running the script then follow these steps:

-1. Install the dependencies from the /backend and /frontend package.json folders using "npm i"
+1. Install the dependencies from the /backend and /frontend package.json folders using "npm i" (You will have to navigate to these folders yourself)
 2. Head to the backend directory and run the "npm run start" command there
 3. Head to the frontend directory and run the "npm run start" command there